vormiaphp/vormiaqueryphp/README.md

 This command will:

-- Check if Laravel Sanctum is installed
+- Prompt you to install Sanctum API features if not already installed (Laravel 12+)
 - Add VormiaQuery environment variables to your `.env` and `.env.example` files
-- Publish CORS configuration if needed
+- Prompt you to publish CORS configuration if not already published

+You will be interactively asked to run:

+- `php artisan install:api` (for Sanctum)
+- `php artisan vendor:publish --tag=cors` (for CORS)

 3. Add your RSA keys to `.env`: